YueLiPicasso/intro_ocaml/yue_eucpp/test/README.md

 - The consequence of using a reifier that is not deep enough.
 - The role played by the explicit type annotation, and what if we get rid of it.

-Now that we have laid down the scope of the note, we shall next unfold the topics into a summary of the technical facts, and then give the full details which the summary abstracts.
+Now that we have laid down the scope of the note, we shall next unfold the topics into a [summary](#technical-summary) of the technical facts, and then give the [type inference details](#detailed-type-inference) which the summary abstracts.

 ## Technical Summary